kagastyaraju/Outages/README.md

   frameborder="0"
 ></iframe>

-- **By Climate Region and Cause:** Pivot table revealed severe weather as the primary cause in most regions.
+- **By Climate Region and Cause:** Creating a pivot table and grouping by cause category and climate region further grouped the data allowing me to look at primary causes of outages based on region which can reveal issues within any specific region.

 <iframe
   src="assets/pivot_duration.html"